 The submission of the lay summary is mandatory when submitting a revised manuscript, however, the authors are encouraged to include it at submission.

 This should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
 Authors must provide images that clearly represent the work described in the article.
 Graphical abstracts should be submitted as a separate file in the online submission system.
-We welcome original non-plagiarised artistic styles.
-Graphical abstracts should be submitted in an editable PDF (*.pdf), Adobe Illustrator (*.ai) or Adobe Photoshop (*.psd) format, fitting within 175 mm in width and max.
-200 mm in length (large images).
-Or 85 mm in width and max.
-200 mm in length (smaller images).
+Graphical abstracts should be provided as an image with a minimum of 531 × 531 pixels (h × w) using a minimum resolution of 300 dpi.
+If you are submitting a larger image then please use the same ratio.
+Please note that your image will be scaled proportionally to fit in the available window on ScienceDirect, which is a 200 × 500 pixel rectangle.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.

 Provide sufficient detail to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications can be described here.
-All original manuscripts must provide a small materials and methods section, more detailed methods can be referred to and described in the Supplementary data file.
+All original manuscripts must provide a methods section that highlights the key methods, more detailed methods can be referred to and described in the Supplementary data file.

 The conclusions should provide a summary of the key results and discuss the appropriateness and impact of this original piece of work, where necessary referring to the literature to support the new findings.